pcbouman-eur/JavaCplexExample/README.md

 # Java and CPLEX example project: Precendence Constrained Knapsack Problem (basic package)
-This repository contains example code for a small Java Project that utilizes the [IBM ILOG CPLEX library](https://developer.ibm.com/docloud/blog/2019/07/04/cplex-optimization-studio-for-students-and-academics/) to solve instances of the Precendence Constrained Knapsack Problem.
+This repository contains example code for a small Java Project that utilizes the [IBM ILOG CPLEX library](https://www.ibm.com/academic/topic/data-science) (*on that webpage you can access it under 'Software'*) to solve instances of the Precendence Constrained Knapsack Problem.
 This code is available in the `basic` package and folder of this repository.

 The Precendence Constrained Knapsack Problem is a variant of the regular Knapsack Problems where we have items *I*, where for each item *i* we have a profit *p<sub>i</sub>* and a weight *w<sub>i</sub>*.